Assumption-Lean Post-Integrated Inference with Surrogate Control Outcomes: Post-Integrated inference

-\begin{remark}[Deconfounding with multiple treatments] Other than negative control outcomes, one can also deconfound using information from null treatments \citep[Section 4]{miao2023identifying}.
+\begin{remark}[Deconfounding with multiple treatments] In addition to negative control outcomes, one can also deconfound using information from null treatments \citep[Section 4]{miao2023identifying}.
 When there is a single outcome, and the information of confounders solely comes from multiple (null) treatments, we can marginalize the unknown conditional distribution $f(u \mid y, x)$ over the response $y$ to obtain $f(u \mid x) = \int f(u\mid y,x) f(y\mid x) \rd y$.
 This suggests a two-stage procedure as in Section 4 of \cite{miao2023identifying}, for successively identifying solutions $f(u,x)$ and $f(y \mid u, x)$ from two integral equations: $f(x) = \int f(u, x) \rd u$ and $f(y \mid x) = \int f(y \mid u, x) f(u \mid x) \rd u $.
-The information used to estimate the confounders in their setting is from multiple null treatments instead of multiple outcomes.
+The information used to estimate the confounders in their setting is from multiple null treatments, rather than multiple outcomes.
 For this reason, they require strong assumptions to distinguish the set of confounded treatments associated with confounders. \end{remark}